-Abby: Little thefts from garden annoy
+Abby: Little thefts from garden add up to big annoyance

 Dear Abby: I live in a 55-and-older mobile home park.
 Because my coach isn't huge, I have a nice little backyard where I have a small vegetable garden and a lovely lemon tree.